Reference

 Advanced escape hatch:

-• call with mcp_tool and mcp_args_json forwards a raw Chrome DevTools MCP call.
+• call with mcp_tool and mcp_args_json forwards a raw tool from the audited, pinned Chrome DevTools MCP

 #Examples